 Que tal, I'm Andres Munar, a bilingual writer, performer and educator from Bogotá, Colombia.

 My full-length play, Monks, was read at The Lark Play Development Center in NYC, where I also served as judge for the PONY playwriting award.
-My play Tallah, Drea, and Kim was developed at Goddard College, along with Pyramids, a television pilot about the Latino community and pyramid schemes.
+My play Tallah, Drea, and Kim was developed at Goddard College, along with Pyramids, a television pilot about a Colombian community and pyramid schemes.
 I have collaborated on community-based plays for Cornerstone Theater Company in Los Angeles, where I was a Theater Communications Group/Fox Fellow, and with the S.M.U.T. ensemble in NYC.

 For television and film — in addition to my acting work — I have collaborated on ADR dialogue for dozens of shows including Blue Bloods, The Get Down, Jett, The Sinner, and The Deuce.
 For many proud years, I taught playwriting to incarcerated youth through Manhattan Theater Club.
 I currently teach via their distance learning program, Theatrelink, for high school writers across the country.
 For my contribution to their playwrights' development, I was honored with The Bowden Award from New Dramatists.
 I currently write, teach and self-tape from The Research Triangle, NC, where I live with my wife and two children.